Kewanee, Illinois: Parks

 Kewanee has many different types of parks in the immediate area, offering a variety of activities such as boating, camping, hunting, fishing, playgrounds, baseball fields, and more.
 Parks inside the city limits are run by the Kewanee Park District.

+Maintained by the city, West Park, Veterans Park, and McKinley Park are smaller parks that everyone in the family can enjoy.
+While Francis Park has a historic home, previously owed by Frederick Francis and dates back to 1890, that offers tours Tuesday through Sunday.

+Johnson's Sauk Trail State Park has a 58 acre lake where boating and fishing can take place.
+There are also several areas where tent and RV camping is permitted.

 Education

 The northern part is in the Kewanee Community Unit School District 229, and the southern part is in the Wethersfield Community Unit School District 230.

 Kewanee has historically had two school districts, dating to when the community of Wethersfield was a separate municipality.
 Though the towns merged long ago, the two school districts both remain in the city of 13,400, divided at Division Street in the middle of Kewanee.
 While Kewanee School District #229 has around 2,015 students (533 High School), Wethersfield #230 has about 600 students.
-The two schools enjoy a usually friendly rivalry, since both district high schools are in different divisions for most sports.
+The two schools enjoy a usually friendly rivalry, since Kewanee High School and Wethersfield High School are in different divisions for most sports.
 However, this rivalry did become very heated in the sports the two high schools once competed in, most notably basketball.

 Black Hawk College-East Campus is recognized nationally for its equestrian program, as well as livestock judging teams.
 (Another Campus is located in the Quad Cities.)